Valorant Masters Toronto 2025: Swiss Stage

 Teams with two wins advanced to the playoffs, while teams with two losses were eliminated.

 Playoffs

 Seed 1 teams qualified directly to the Upper Bracket Quarterfinals, while the other four teams qualified for the playoffs from the Swiss stage.
 All matches are a best-of-three series, except for the Lower Bracket and Grand Final, which are a best-of-five series.

 Final rankings

 All participating teams were awarded a share of the US$1,000,000 prize pool.
-Additionally, 1st through 6th place teams earned Championship Points to help them qualify for the 2025 Valorant Champions Paris, which will be held in September.
+Additionally, 1st through 6th place teams earned Championship Points to qualify for 2025 Valorant Champions, which was held from September 12 to October 5.